- If you use Xbox One you probably already know that it is highly compatible with Windows 10.

 Solution 2 – Change USB controller settings

-Few users reported that right trigger shows up as a left trigger while using Xbox One controller on Windows 10, and to fix this issue it’s required that you install Xbox Controller driver by following the same steps from the previous solution.
+Few users reported that the right trigger shows up as a left trigger while using Xbox One controller on Windows 10, and to fix this issue it’s required that you install the Xbox Controller driver by following the same steps from the previous solution.
 After you’ve installed Xbox Controller driver, you need to do the following:

 - Disconnect and reconnect your Xbox One controller.

 - Press Windows Key + S and type set up USB game controllers.
 Choose Set up USB game controllers from the list of results.